Patricia A. King: Career

 King began her career working in civil rights.
 From August 1969 to October 1971, she served as the Special Assistant to the Chairman of the Equal Employment Opportunity Commission.
 She also served as a Deputy Assistant Attorney General in the Civil Division of the Department of Justice.

 In 1974, King joined the Georgetown University Law Center Faculty of Law and in 1979, she became the first African-American woman law professor to receive tenure at Georgetown.
 There, she worked on legal and policy issues surrounding a range of topics at the intersection of biomedical research and ethics, including informed consent, stem cell research, euthanasia, and genome editing.
 In this work, she has advocated for the perspective of marginalized communities—including low-income, disabled, and racial and ethnic minority communities—who have an earned mistrust of the biomedical research community.
 She has also studied and lent her expertise to housing policy and interventions against family violence.
-In addition to teaching and scholarly research, she served on a number of councils and committees throughout the course of the her career.
+In addition to teaching and scholarly research, she served on a number of councils and committees throughout the course of her career.